dr-jts/crunchyblog/pg-svg/index.md

 One of the most informative things to do with geospatial data is to visualize it on a map.  *Comment about how PostGIS data is generally just data* There are many ways of doing this.
 Data can be rendering to a raster image using a web map server like [GeoServer](https://geoserver.org/) or [MapServer](https://mapserver.org/); the data can be converted to GeoJSON or vector tiles and shipped to a Web browser for rendering by a library such as [OpenLayers](https://openlayers.org/), [MapLibre](https://maplibre.org/) or [Leaflet](https://leafletjs.com/); or a client GIS application such as [QGIS](https://qgis.org) can connect to the database and create richly-styled maps from spatial queries.

-- For another option for database-generated maps, see this PostGIS Day 2022 [presentation](https://www.youtube.com/watch?v=5Zg8j9X2f-Y) showing how to define and render bitmap images.

 One thing all these options have in common is that they require external tools that need to be installed and maintained in a separate environment.
 This can introduce burdensome complexity to a geospatial data architecture.
 This post presents a simpler way to generate maps entirely within the database, with no external infrastructure required.